BradHillier/Chessboard/design/design.md

     - If the player doesn't currently have a piece selected, select the piece in the provided `position` if one exists, otherwise, attempt to move the currently selected piece to the clicked `position`.
 <br>

-- **GetLegalMoves( ) :** Array\<Position\>
+- **GetLegalMoves( ) :** vector\<Position\>
     - get all available moves for the currently selected piece.
-If a piece is selected, call its `LegalMoves()` method and return the resulting array.
-If no piece is selected, return an empty array.
+If a piece is selected, call its `LegalMoves()` method and return the resulting vector.
+If no piece is selected, return an empty vector.
 <br>

 - **GetSelectedPiece( ) :** PieceNum